NaturalTwitch/NaturalTwitch/README.md

 # About Me

-Hey there! 👋 I'm NaturalTwitch, a software developer passionate about building web applications and bots to make life easier and more enjoyable for everyone.
+Hey there! 👋 I'm Elizabeth, a software developer passionate about building web applications and bots to make life easier and more enjoyable for everyone.

 - 🔭 I’m currently working on various projects, including:
   - [Mursy's website backend](https://github.com/MursyBot/backend)